czmirek/POST-only-API-standard/README.md

 - It must not start with number and can contain only upper case alphanumerical english letters and underscore.
 - The error code must have at least 5 characters and is recommended to have at most 100 characters.
 - It should NOT contain any data.
 - Error codes should be hardcoded strings (or constants, enums, etc.) in the codebase of your API.
+It shouldn't be possible to generate new error codes on runtime.
 - The default value is VALIDATION_ERROR.
 Error code must be ALWAYS present in the failed validation response.

 #### 3.1.2 Error message